synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Setting RPC_CRC ON makes SNAP nodes more immune to packet corruption, by using an additional (software) CRC, in addition to the (hardware) CRC provided by the radio.

-See also the PACKET_CRC feature added back in SNAP version 2.5, which provides even more robustness but is trickier to use (RPC_CRC tolerates some “mixed networks” – PACKET_CRC is 100% strict, and if you use it at all, you must use it everywhere.)
+See also the PACKET_CRC feature added back in SNAP version 2.5, which provides even more robustness but is trickier to use (RPC_CRC tolerates some "mixed networks" – PACKET_CRC is 100% strict, and if you use it at all, you must use it everywhere.)

 ```python
     check_nv(NV_GROUP_INTEREST_MASK_ID, mcast_proc)